Skip to content

 That means the platform should expose a small number of controlled patterns:

-- clear fallback behavior when a provider is unavailable
+• clear fallback behavior when a plugin is unavailable

 This model is easier to govern than bespoke workflow code because it keeps the operating model legible.
 Everyone can see what is happening, where it came from, and how it was executed.